i3visio/osrframework/README.md

 cd ..
 ```
 If you skip this step, OSRFramework will create files without any credentials.
 This is not a
-mojor issue as you will be able to provide them as a parameter.
-Then you can resume the
+major issue as you will be able to provide them as a parameter.

-installation.
+3.- Then you can resume the installation.
 ```
 # Superuser privileges are required so as to complete the installation.
 sudo python setup.py build